-Create realistic goals.
-Make smaller, easy to complete, goals that will help you got through projects.
+The first option in overcoming negative talk is to create realistic goals.
+Make smaller, easy-to-complete goals that will help you get through projects.
 Starting with 15-minute goals work nicely.
 This will give you the confidence to move on and complete the project.
 Here are links to my 15-minute posts.

+Another option for overcoming negative talk is to force yourself to smile each day and see the good in others and situations.
 This comfortable and straightforward task will help you feel more content with your life.
-If you don't believe it, try it for a day and see how it changes your outlook and your negative talk.
+If you don't believe it, try it for a day and see how it changes your outlook and negative talk.
 Here's a good article about why we should smile.
 Feel free to read it.

 Be aware of what you hear and see:

-Remind yourself that you have control of the situation:
+Remind yourself that you have control of your negative talk:

 To help you get even more motivated and overcome negative talk that stops you from clearing the clutter, here are some quotes.
 Feel free to share.

 "You're going to go through tough times - that's life.
-But I say, 'Nothing happens to you, it happens for you.'
-See the positive in negative events.”
+But I say, 'Nothing happens to you; it happens for you.'
+See the positive in negative events." ~Joel Osteen

 I hope this helps you get motivated to remove the clutter.
 What negative talk stops you from clearing the clutter?
 Please leave a comment below.
 I would love to hear from you.